andruhon/gaunt-sloth-assistant/docs/CONFIGURATION.md

 ## Configuration Object

+It is always worth checking sourcecode in [config.ts](../src/config.ts) for more insightful information.

 | Parameter                                | Required                          | Default Value | Description                                                                                                                                                                                                                                                |
 |------------------------------------------|-----------------------------------|---------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `llm`                                    | Required                          | -             | An object configuring LLM.
 In JS config could be actual instance of LangChainJS [BaseChatModel](https://v03.api.js.langchain.com/classes/_langchain_core.language_models_chat_models.BaseChatModel.html), allowing to use LLMs which do not have a preset. |